lujiaying/pseudo-ee-salience-estimation/README.md

 ## Data
 For the raw data, please refer to [The New York Times Annotated Corpus](https://catalog.ldc.upenn.edu/LDC2008T19) and [Semantic Scholar Corpus](http://boston.lti.cs.cmu.edu/appendices/WWW2016/).

-The pesudo annotation we used to report the numbers on our paper is avaliable at [entity-event-pseudo-annotation](https://figshare.com/articles/dataset/entity-event-pseudo-annotation/14337323?file=27362669).
+The pesudo annotation we used to report the numbers on our paper is **avaliable** at [figshare link:entity-event-pseudo-annotation](https://figshare.com/articles/dataset/entity-event-pseudo-annotation/14337323?file=27362669).
 The annotation is formated in `jsonlines`, so each line represent a document with its pesudo salient entities and events.

 For example, for document `#1013869` in NYT,